Mariners to host blood drive at T-Mobile Park to aid medical community during coronavirus outbreak

 Blood donation is a vital need for the medical community.
 Most elective surgeries have been postponed due to the spread of COVID-19, the illness caused by coronavirus, but donated blood from all types is still needed to support trauma victims, people recovering from cancer, premature births and COVID-19 patients.

-“We’re pleased to join the Mariners in welcoming Bloodworks Northwest to T-Mobile Park,” said Joshua Curtis, the executive director of the Washington State Major League Baseball Stadium Public Facilities District “Both the Public Facilities District and Mariners are committed to ensuring the ballpark is a valued public asset — we can’t imagine a better public purpose than helping to respond to COVID-19.”
+“We’re pleased to join the Mariners in welcoming Bloodworks Northwest to T-Mobile Park,” said Joshua Curtis, the executive director of the Washington State Major League Baseball Stadium Public Facilities District.
+“Both the Public Facilities District and Mariners are committed to ensuring the ballpark is a valued public asset — we can’t imagine a better public purpose than helping to respond to COVID-19.”

 For people with questions about donating or concerns about safety, Bloodworks has posted information addressing questions and concerns for blood donors at bloodworksnw.org/coronavirus.